Wrongful Death Lawsuits in South Carolina

 Should You Bring a Wrongful Death Lawsuit?

-If your spouse, child, or other close relative was killed and you believe their death was the direct result of another’s negligence or malice, you may be wondering if you should file a wrongful death suit.
+If your spouse, child, or other close relative was killed and you believe their death was the direct result of another’s negligence or malice, you may be wondering if you should file a wrongful death lawsuit.
 To help you evaluate your case and make this tough decision, contact Andrew Barr of Fulton & Barr.
 Andrew is an experienced personal injury attorney who can help you create a compelling case to get the compensation you deserve should you decide to move forward with a wrongful death claim.

 It all starts with a free, no-obligation consultation.
 Call Fulton & Barr at their Greenville office today at (864) 235-3154.